i2p/i2p.www/i2p2www/spec/i2np.rst

   data ::
        If type == 0, data is a 2-byte `Integer` specifying the number of bytes that follow, followed by a gzip-compressed `RouterInfo`.
+See note below.
        If type == 1, data is an uncompressed `LeaseSet`.
        If type == 3, data is an uncompressed `LeaseSet2`.
        If type == 5, data is an uncompressed `EncryptedLeaseSet`.